Joe Manganiello Opens Up About Working With Wife Sofia Vergara On ‘Stano’

 “The biggest adjustment in marriage?
 Coming to grips with the idea that someone who is not related to you could possibly love you that much.
 She was it for me.”

-The actor also says that marriage and relationships are not really work but since life is hard, he says that it is nice to have someone to help you walk through life and deal with all the curveballs along the way.
+The actor also says that marriage and relationships are not really working, but since life is hard, he says that it is nice to have someone to help you walk through life and deal with all the curveballs along the way.

 Clearly, these two are a match made in heaven!